vanichx/Push_Swap/README.md

 # First of all,I want to share the usefull resorces for this project :

-1. You need to be familiar with linked list structure. https://www.youtube.com/watch?v=uBZHMkpsTfg&list=PLfqABt5AS4FmXeWuuNDS3XGENJO1VYGxl
+# 1. You need to be familiar with linked list structure.\n
+https://www.youtube.com/watch?v=uBZHMkpsTfg&list=PLfqABt5AS4FmXeWuuNDS3XGENJO1VYGxl
-2. Next step to understand the concept of working sorting algorithm. https://medium.com/@ayogun/push-swap-c1f5d2d41e97
+# 2. Next step to understand the concept of working sorting algorithm.\n
+https://medium.com/@ayogun/push-swap-c1f5d2d41e97
-3. Then I highly recomend you to watch the video from Oceano about Push_Swap. https://www.youtube.com/watch?v=OaG81sDEpVk&t=2945s
+# 3. Then I highly recomend you to watch the video from Oceano about Push_Swap.\n
+https://www.youtube.com/watch?v=OaG81sDEpVk&t=2945s
-4. Also you need to knowhow to search the memory leaks in your program, for that tast I used the valgrind. https://valgrind.org/docs/manual/mc-manual.html
+# 4. Also you need to knowhow to search the memory leaks in your program, for that tast I used the valgrind.\n
+https://valgrind.org/docs/manual/mc-manual.html
-5. And finally I'll left here the link for the usefull sources (not only for Push Swap, but also for all the rest projects). https://github.com/jotavare/42-resources
+# 5. And finally I'll left here the link for the usefull sources (not only for Push Swap, but also for all the rest projects).\n
+https://github.com/jotavare/42-resources

-# Sort a random list of integers using the smallest number of moves, 2 stacks and a limited set of operations.
+Sort a random list of integers using the smallest number of moves, 2 stacks and a limited set of operations.

-# You start with two empty stacks: a and b.
+You start with two empty stacks: a and b.
 You are given a random list of integers via command line arguments.

-# Only these moves are allowed:

-sa : swap a - swap the first 2 elements at the top of stack a.
+Only these moves are allowed:\n sa : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements). sb : swap b - swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements). ss : sa and sb at the same time.